MisgaXiong/Sripts_for_Paper/PHDtools/README.md

 └── WGS-quality
 ```

-Edit the path within the scripts from /var/www/html/ and /var/www/other_scripts/
+Edit the path within the scripts from /var/www/html/
-Edit the path to required softwares within the scripts /var/www/html/ and /var/www/other_scripts/

 ## Required dependencies
 The dependencies are recommended to be installed with __[Bioconda](https://bioconda.github.io/index.html)__